Joule-Thomson expansion of charged dilatonic black holes: J-T coefficient

-FIG.2 compares the effect of dimensions by treating $Q$ as a fixed external parameter and disregarding dilaton field $\alpha$.
-It is apparent that, like most multidimensional black hole systems, the inversion temperature increases with dimension $n$ at low pressure and the opposite at high pressure.
+In FIG.3, the effect of the dimensions on the inversion curves is compared while considering $Q$ as a fixed external parameter and disregarding the dilaton field $\alpha$.
+It is apparent that, similar to most multidimensional BH systems, the inversion temperature increases with the dimension $n$ at low pressures, whereas it decreases with $n$ at high pressures.

-In FIG. 3, we can observe the influence of the charged quantity $Q$ on the inversion curve in the T-P plane.
-In contrast to the effect of dimensions(see FIG. 2), at low pressure, the inverse temperature decreases as the charge $Q$ increases, while the opposite is observed at high pressure.
-Next, we observe the first column of the figure(see FIG. 3(a), FIG. 3(d),FIG. 3(g) and FIG. 3(j)), as $n$ increases, the high and low pressure cut-off point moves to the upper right, this result holds for the other values of parameter $\alpha$.
-Observing the fourth row of the figure, we analyze the effect of parameter $\alpha$ on the inversion curve(see FIG. 3(j), FIG. 3(k) and FIG. 3(l)), as $\alpha$ increases, the high and low pressure cut-off point moves to the upper left, this phenomenon is not obvious in lower dimensions but still moves upward.
-This indicates that the influence of $\alpha$ on the black hole may be more obvious in higher dimensional space-time.
-In addition, the increase of dimension $n$ or parameter $\alpha$ leads to an increase in $T_{min}$ corresponding to the zero inversion pressure $P_{i}=0$.
+From FIG. 4, we can observe the influence of the charge $Q$ on the inversion curve in the T-P plane.
+In contrast to the effect of dimensions (see FIG. 3), at low pressures, the inverse temperature decreases as the charge $Q$ increases, whereas the opposite result is observed at high pressures.
+Next, considering the subfigures in the first column of FIG. 4 (see FIG. 4(a), FIG. 4(d), FIG. 4(g), and FIG. 4(j)), we can observe that as $n$ increases, the high and low pressure cut-off points move to the upper right.
+This result also holds for other values of the parameter $\alpha$.
+Based on the fourth row of the figure, we analyzed the effect of the parameter $\alpha$ on the inversion curve (see FIG. 4(j), FIG. 4(k) and FIG. 4(l)) and discovered that as $\alpha$ increases, the high and low pressure cut-off points move to the upper left; this phenomenon is not evident at lower dimensions; however, the high and low pressure cut-off points still move upward.
+This indicates that the influence of $\alpha$ on the BH may be more apparent in higher dimensional space-time.
+In addition, an increase in the dimension $n$ or parameter $\alpha$ leads to an increase in $T_{min}$, corresponding to the zero inversion pressure $P_{i}=0$.

-Furthermore, it is of great significance to study the ratio between the minimal inversion temperature $T_{min}$ and the critical temperature $T_{c}$.
-Note that the equations of $r_{min}$ and $T_{min}$ can be obtained by demanding $P_{i}=0$.
+Furthermore, it is of great significance to study the ratio between the minimum inversion temperature $T_{min}$ and the critical temperature $T_{c}$.
+Note that the equations for $r_{min}$ and $T_{min}$ can be obtained by ensuring $P_{i}=0$.